wslh-bio/dryad/README.md

 K. Florek, AC.
 Shockey, & E. Gunawan (2014).
 Dryad (Version 4.0.0) [https://github.com/wslh-bio/dryad].

-An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.
+An extensive list of references for the tools used by Dryad can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).